HB-4770

 Plain Language

-Operators and licensed professionals must provide a clear and conspicuous notification — verbal or written — to users at the beginning of any AI companion interaction stating that the user is not communicating with a human.
+Operators and licensed professionals must provide a clear and conspicuous notification at the beginning of any AI companion interaction stating that the user is not communicating with a human.
 This initial disclosure need not exceed once per day.
-For continuing AI companion interactions, a reminder must be provided at least every three hours.
-This is an unconditional disclosure requirement — it applies to every AI companion interaction regardless of whether a reasonable person would be misled.
+For continuing interactions, a re-disclosure must be provided at least every three hours.
+The notification may be verbal or written.
+This is an unconditional disclosure requirement — it applies to all AI companion interactions regardless of whether a reasonable person would be misled.

 Statutory Text